n8rzz/nategeslin-dot-com/data/blog/a-beginner-s-guide-to-building-shareable-react-components/a-beginner-s-guide-to-building-shareable-react-components-part-1-theory-copy.md

 ---
-date: 2022-10-21T20:20:37-05:00
+date: 2022-01-25T20:20:37-06:00
 layout:
 - PostLayout
 Draft: true
-title: A Beginner's Guide To Building Shareable React Components, Part 1: Theory-(copy)
+title: 'A Beginner’s Guide To Building Shareable React Components, Part 2: Planning'
-sub_heading: A solid plan leads to a solid foundation
+sub_heading: Let’s put some of the theory from Part 1 to work
 summary: Planning for shareable components is similar no matter the library.
 Today I talk about some of the theory behind planning new React components.
 tags: